How much water to drink per day

 Listen to your body's signals

 The color of your urine is the best indicator: pale yellow = well hydrated, dark yellow = drink more.
 Thirst appears when you're already 1-2% dehydrated.
-Don't wait until you're thirsty to drink — build a regular habit.
+Don't wait until you're thirsty to drink — establish a regular habit.

 Why hydration is fundamental